jessolo/mdlive-sdk-demo/README.md

     tools:replace="android:theme" />
 ```

-Then your changes in `demo__SSODashboardActivityStyle` will be reflected in the dashboard.
+If successfully configured, your changes in `demo__SSODashboardActivityStyle` will be reflected in the dashboard.